-Linking principle. rUTAH posits a linking principle that governs the mapping between the relativized thematic roles and the relativized syntactic positions: the FIRST thematic role maps to the first-syn syntactic position, the SECOND thematic role maps to the second-syn syntactic position, and so on.3 So, as with UTAH, there are three links that together form a single 3-link theory.
+Linking principle. rUTAH posits a linking principle that governs the mapping between the relativized thematic roles and the relativized syntactic positions: the FIRST thematic role maps to the first-syn syntactic position, the SECOND thematic role maps to the second-syn syntactic position, and so on.
+So, as with UTAH, there are three links that together form a single 3-link theory.
 The difference is that in rUTAH, the links are defined over thematic roles and syntactic positions that are relative, rather than fixed.

 Accounting for the primary linking pattern.
 One interesting feature of rUTAH is that, by implementing a relativized system, many of the apparent exceptions to the primary linking pattern cease to be exceptions.
 For example, the sentence The package arrived is an apparent exception to UTAH that requires a derivational grammar and a movement operation in Baker's (1997) system.
 But, under rUTAH, it's a paradigm example of the rUTAH mapping: the one and only thematic role, patient, is the FIRST in the sentence, and it's mapped to the first-syn syntactic position, which is the subject position.
 There's no need for a movement operation (or, indeed, even a derivational grammar).
 This sentence is simply an example of the primary linking pattern.
-The fact that many of the exceptions to the linking patterns under UTAH become paradigmatic cases of the linking pattern under rUTAH will be particularly relevant for our acquisition models, as the Sufficiency Principle is directly concerned with the ratio of exceptions to paradigmatic cases for any hypothesized rule.
+The fact that many of the exceptions to the linking patterns under UTAH become paradigmatic cases of the linking pattern under rUTAH will be particularly relevant for our acquisition models, as the Tolerance and Sufficiency Principles are directly concerned with the ratio of exceptions to paradigmatic cases for any hypothesized rule.

-3As with the UTAH linking principle, we assume the rUTAH links are bidirectional.
+&lt;sup>3As with the UTAH linking principle, we assume the rUTAH links are bidirectional.

-2.3 UTAH and rUTAH as case studies
+2.3 UTAH and rUTAH for investigating derived acquisition approaches

-We focus on UTAH and rUTAH as case studies for modeling the acquisition of linking theories for several reasons.
-The most important reason is that these theories are specified in fine enough detail to make the scope of the acquisition task clear.
+As mentioned in the introduction, we focus on UTAH and rUTAH as case studies for modeling the acquisition of linking theories for several reasons.
+Again, the most important reason is that these theories are specified in fine enough detail to make the scope of the acquisition task clear.
 In particular, every acquisition theory for linking theories must include a specification of the thematic roles and syntactic positions in the system.
 These roles and positions then jointly contribute to a hypothesis space of potential links between roles and positions.
 Every acquisition theory must also include a bias to attend to links between roles and positions (i.e., the need to solve the linking problem must already be present in the child).

-Moreover, every acquisition theory involving derivation of the linking theory from the child's input data (i.e., a derivational acquisition theory) must additionally include a procedure for generating explicit linking hypotheses to evaluate.
+Moreover, every derived acquisition theory - that is, one involving derivation of the linking theory from the child's input data - must additionally include a procedure for generating explicit linking hypotheses to evaluate.
 We note that these hypotheses could be about basic links like $AGENT \rightarrow subject$ or the complex 3-link patterns that UTAH and rUTAH ultimately specify (see section 2.4 for more discussion).
-Similarly, every derivational acquisition theory must specify a procedure for evaluating those hypotheses relative to the data.
-So, though concrete derivational acquisition theories may make different choices in the details of each component (different roles, different positions, different hypothesis generation or evaluation procedures), the overall complexity of a derivational acquisition theory, in terms of the number of components, is unlikely to vary too much.
+Similarly, every derived acquisition theory must specify a procedure for evaluating those hypotheses relative to the data.
+So, though concrete derived acquisition theories may make different choices in the details of each component (different roles, different positions, different hypothesis generation or evaluation procedures), the overall complexity of a derived acquisition theory, in terms of the number of components, is unlikely to vary too much.